 Restraints/Seclusion — The patient has the right to be free from seclusion and restraints unless the restraint is used to limit mobility or temporarily immobilize a patient related to a medical, post-surgical or dental procedure.

-— Patients have the responsibility to provide, to the best of their knowledge, accurate and complete information about matters relating to their health.
+Provision of Information — Patients have the responsibility to provide, to the best of their knowledge, accurate and complete information about matters relating to their health.
 Patients also are responsible for making certain they clearly understand the medical treatment plan and what is expected of them.

 Compliance with Instructions — Patients are responsible for following the treatment plan recommended by the practitioner primarily responsible for their care.
 Patients also are responsible for following the instructions of nurses and allied health personnel as they carry out their responsibilities and enforce the applicable hospital rules and regulations.